Group leader: Dr. Patrick Kemmeren

 Classification of pediatric tumor (sub)types

 Pediatric cancers types are usually diagnosed based on histopathological features.
 These cancer types however frequently display clinically heterogenous behavior.
 Improved classification of pediatric cancer subtypes can lead to targeted therapeutic strategies and ultimately lead to an increase in survival.
-For diagnostic purposes, DNA methylation profiling in addition to whole exome sequencing and RNA sequencing is used for brain tumors.
-The aim is to perform DNA methylation profiling for solid tumors and potentially hematological tumors in the near future as well.
-Together with the molecular diagnostics lab and Holstege lab, we are currently developing DNA methylation analyses pipelines for both diagnostic and research purposes to discover and predict distinct tumor subtypes for improved cancer treatment.
+For diagnostic purposes, DNA methylation profiling in addition to whole exome sequencing and RNA sequencing is used for brain and solid tumors.
+Together with the diagnostics laboratory (head Bas Tops), we develop DNA methylation and RNA-seq analyses pipelines for both diagnostic and research purposes to discover and predict distinct tumor subtypes for improved cancer treatment.

 Bioinformatics expertise core

-The Bioinformatics expertise core consists of a number of bioinformaticians, computational scientists, bioinformatic analysts and data scientists that are part of the different research groups located within the Princess Máxima Center.
+The Bioinformatics expertise core consists of several bioinformaticians, computational scientists, bioinformatic analysts and data scientists that are part of the different research groups located within the Princess Máxima Center.
 Our aims are to create an expertise group of people all working in bioinformatics or systems biology, using a common set of rules and guidelines to facilitate code sharing and reuse as well as coordinating the core bioinformatics infrastructure needs for our research activities.
-These efforts are coordinated by the Kemmeren group and includes bioinformaticians and computational biologists from the Holstege, Kuiper, den Boer, Meijerink and van Boxtel groups.
+This expertise core is coordinated by the Kemmeren group and includes bioinformaticians and computational biologists from many other research groups.